IVF – what you need to know

 6th July 2018

-While the wide range of fertility treatments now available is incredible, it can sometimes be a little overwhelming – a sea of acronyms and pros and cons.
-In our new blog series we break down the myths, medical jargon and statistics to give a comprehensive guide to treatments for infertility.
-We start by taking a look at IVF.
+IVF, like many of the fertility treatments now available, is incredible.
+But it can sometimes be a little overwhelming – a sea of acronyms and pros and cons.
+In this blog post we break down the myths, medical jargon and statistics to give a comprehensive guide to IVF.
+The first IVF took place in 1977 – it’s really still in its infancy – so we are still learning a lot about it, but here we take a look at the facts, success rates and risks of IVF and also share how you can prepare for your IVF journey.

 What is IVF?

-IVF can be an effective treatment for a wide range of fertility problems including low sperm count and issues with ovulation, for example due to PCOS and endometriosis.
-Many women decide to try IVF often after other fertility treatments, such as hormone medications (more on these in a later blog), or conceiving naturally have proved unsuccessful.
+IVF can be an effective treatment for a wide range of fertility problems including low sperm count and issues with ovulation, for example, due to PCOS and endometriosis or tubal factors – for example, if your fallopian tubes are blocked.
+Many women decide to try IVF often after other fertility treatments, such as hormone medications or conceiving naturally have proved unsuccessful.
 It is important to remember that it’s normal to take up to 12 months to conceive naturally (when having sex 2-3 times a week).
-It’s a very personal decision, so it’s important to discuss whether it’s the right course of action for your with your doctor, your partner and your support system.
+It’s a very personal decision, so it’s important to discuss whether it’s the right course of action for you with your doctor, your partner and your support system.

 What are the risks?